rayed-therap/human-activity-recognition-smartwartch/README.md

 # Human Activity Recognition From Inertial Sensors
-### Machine Learning Engineer Nanodegree Project Report
+## Machine Learning Engineer Nanodegree Project Report
 Md.
 Rayed Bin Wahed

-January 22nd, 2020
+January 22<sup>nd</sup>, 2020

 # I. Definition
-### Project Overview
+## Project Overview
 The problem of automatic identification of physical activities performed by human subjects is referred to as Human Activity Recognition (HAR) [1].
-HAR is an attractive area of research due to its application in areas such as smart environments and healthcare [2] especially in the Intellectual and Developmental Disability (I/DD).
-If embedded inertial measuring units (IMU) such as accelerometers and gyroscopes found in smartphones and smartwatches can be used to predict Activities of Daily Living (ADL), then motion-based behavioral biometrics of patients with I/DD can be accurately recorded and monitored, even when they are not being attended by their Direct Support Staff (DSP).
-This has the potential to aid agencies that support I/DD patients to provide much better health care and possibly detect physiological episodes before they occur.
-Additionally, smartwatches and smartphones also have the added advantage of being unobtrusive which adds to their appeal and acceptability with I/DD patients.
+HAR is an attractive area of research due to its application in areas such as smart environments and healthcare [2].
+It is even more so relevant in the Intellectual and Developmental Disability (I/DD) space.
+If embedded Inertial Measurement Units (IMU) such as accelerometers and gyroscopes found in smartphones and smartwatches can be used to predict Activities of Daily Living (ADL), then motion-based behavioral biometrics of patients with I/DD can be accurately recorded and monitored even when they are not being supervised by their Direct Support Staff (DSP).
+This has the potential to aid agencies that support I/DD patients provide much better health care and possibly detect harmful physiological incidents before they occur.
+Additionally, smartwatches and smartphones have the added advantage of being unobtrusive which adds to their appeal and acceptability with I/DD patients.
 As of today, no such system exists.
-It is my desire to introduce such a mechanism.
+It is my intention to introduce such a mechanism.

-### Problem Statement
+## Problem Statement
 In this project I wish to investigate the feasibility of using smartwatch sensor data to accurately identify human activities.
-As such, my goal is to use raw accelerometer and gyroscope readings and classify 5 Activities of Daily Living.
+My goal is to use raw accelerometer and gyroscope readings and classify 5 Activities of Daily Living.
 The activities are:

 1. Walking
 2. Jogging
 3. Sitting
 4. Standing
 5. Climbing stairs

-I wish to conduct my study by preprocessing the data into sequences of length 60 (corresponding to 3 seconds of data) using the triaxial accelerometer and gyroscope readings as features (6 in total) and train a LSTM network.
+I wish to preprocess the data into sequences of length 60 (corresponding to 3 seconds of data) using the triaxial accelerometer and gyroscope readings as features (6 in total) and train a LSTM network.
 I am chosing an LSTM network because I believe it will be able to learn the patterns inherent in these activities and hence, be a more robust classifier as opposed to statistical models such as Decision Trees and SVMs.
-Furthermore, I hope to use it for other downstream tasks such as human identification in the future [4].
+Furthermore, I hope to use this model for other downstream tasks such as human identification in the future [4].

-### Metrics
+## Metrics
 The metric for this task is accuracy.
 Since, it is a multi-class classification task with a balanced dataset, a simple accuracy score will suffice to measure the model's performance.
 Accuracy is defined as follows:

 <p align='center'>